 There is nothing humorous about this frozen 'moment-in-time' film, except for a couple of unexpected chuckles delivered by my brilliant actors (whom I'm eternally grateful to for their fearless performances and complete trust in me); it ought to be a simple story of guilt and punishment: Truth versus Reality... the heart of the film, but it may be considered: Torment versus Survival.

 It would be such a mistake to presume to know another person's reality.
-We all tell ourselves a story of what we truly believe has happenedto, or around us.
-Unintentionally at times, we end up creating fabricated stories to make our relationship with ourselves and others, more comfortable than the facts of the truth… whatever that truth may be.
-What society calls "normal" and accepts as a way of living.
+We all tell ourselves a story of what we truly believe has happened to, or around us.
+Unintentionally at times, we end up creating fabricated stories to make our relationship with ourselves and others, more comfortable than the facts found in the truth… whatever that truth may be.
+For instance, "normal" or what society calls "normal" will be accepted as the appropriate way to live and behave.

 But for some, memories of a recent event, or a lifetime of unhealthy recurrences are just too difficult, too degrading, or too devastatingly painful and fearful to accept.
 So unknowingly, these individuals don't just tweak the truth a bit, they may create a new 'world' that they can live inside of in order to survive thus becomes their 'reality.'
 But more times than most of us realize, these scenarios have been created through a fractured mind full of disjointed delusions, hallucinations, and demons.

-The producers agreed with my suggestion, and we created a private viewing for a few doctors of psychiatry, psychology, and life coaches.
-Most of their responses were bittersweet which alarmingly verified what our film demonstates.
+The producers agreed with my suggestion, and we created a private viewing for a few doctors of psychiatry, psychology, including some life coaches also.
+Most of their responses were bittersweet which alarmingly verified what our film demonstrates.
 As they shared with us, some Ph.D's stated they had felt as if they'd been standing inside the tormented minds of their (schizophrenic) patients.
 They all found Traces of Memory quite intriguing, with a few of the doctors requesting to view it again.
 Which of course we did.